 Check you’ve understood, but don’t interrupt or offer a solution.

 Repeating something back to somebody is a really good way to reassure them that they have your undivided attention.
-And you can check to see that you’re hearing what they want you to hear, not putting your own interpretation onto the conversation.
+And you can check to see that you’re hearing what they want you to hear, not putting your own interpretation into the conversation.

-Don’t be put off by a negative response and, most importantly, don’t feel you have to fill a silence.
+Don’t be put off by a negative response and most importantly, don’t feel you have to fill a silence.

 Sometimes it can feel intrusive and counter-intuitive to ask someone how they feel.
 You’ll soon be able to tell if someone is uncomfortable and doesn’t want to engage with you at that level.

 You'll be surprised at how willing people are to listen and how, sometimes, it is exactly what somebody needs to be able to share what is going on their mind.

 Where to get help